Global instability in the elliptic restricted three body problem: Main result and methodology

-This result will be a consequence of Theorem~\ref{Thm:Main}, where the large $C$ and the small constant $c$ are explicitly computed ($C=32$, $c=1/8$), and where it is also shown the existence of trajectories of motion such that their angular momentum performs arbitrary excursions along the region $C\leq G_1^*<G_2^*\leq c/\EC $.
+This result will be a consequence of Theorem~\ref{Thm:Main}, where it is also shown the existence of trajectories of motion such that their angular momentum performs arbitrary excursions along the region $C\leq G_1^*<G_2^*\leq c/\EC $.
+Comments about the values $C$ and $c$ can be found in Remark \ref{rem:Cc}.